-Table 6-1: Mapping of 5GZORRO DID Subjects to 5GZORRO Services stakeholderVC 1.1 Claim about type of 5GZORRO role including Regulator, Resource Provider, Resource Consumer, Service Provider, and Service Consumer.
+Name WFs usage Claims Description Holder Issuer Verifier stakeholderVC 1.1 Claim about type of 5GZORRO role including Regulator, Resource Provider, Resource Consumer, Service Provider, and Service Consumer.
 Claims about Resource types to be provided or consumed Admin DID Agent, Trading DID Agent Admin DID Agent Admin DID Agent Trading DID Agent platformVC 1.1 Claims about the different 5GZORRO operational software packages including its endpoints.
-5GZORRO Platform DID User- Agent Marketplace Governance governanceActionVC 1.1, 1.7 Claim about a certain governance action performed by a Marketplace Admin e.g., vote for decision ision Ś governanceDecisionVC 1.1, 1.7 Claim about a certain governance decision including. to accept or reject a new 5GZORRO member resolutions about SLAs disputes Admin DID Agent Trading DID Agent Admin DID Agent Admin DID Agent Trading DID Agent resourceVC 1.2 Claim about rights over a certain 5GZORRO Resource or set of 5GZORRO Resources.
-Claim that Resource is deployed and ready to be consumed by consumers and a certain behaviour is expected.
-Claim that data generated by the Resource namely monitoring data, is trustworthy Trading Provider DID Agent Admin DID Agent Trader Consumer DID Agent serviceVC 3.1, 3.2, 3.3 Claim that service is deployed and ready to be consumed by service consumers and a certain behaviour is expected.
-Claim that service can be extended to other domains, by defining descriptors to be used and VNF registries endpoints to be used from where images can be downloaded and deployed e e Admin DID Agent Trading Consumer DID Agent agreementVC in the new domain.
-Claim that identify the stakeholders involved in the agreement and the different roles played by each other including the identification of Resources and Services provided in the context of the agreement.
+5GZORRO Platform DID User- Agent Marketplace Governance governanceActionVC 1.1, 1.7 Claim about a certain governance action performed by a Marketplace Admin e.g., vote for decision governanceDecisionVC 1.1, 1.7 Claim about a certain governance decision including. to accept or reject a new 5GZORRO member resolutions about SLAs disputes Admin DID Agent Trading DID Agent Admin DID Agent Admin DID Agent Trading DID Agent resourceVC 1.2 Consumed by consumers Trading Provider DID Agent Admin DID Agent Trader Consumer DID Agent serviceVC 3.1, 3.2, 3.3 Claim that service is deployed and ready to be consumed by service consumers and a certain behaviour is expected.
+Claim that service can be extended to other domains, by defining descriptors to be used and VNF registries endpoints to be used from where images can be downloaded and deployed in the new domain.
+Trading Provider DID Agent Admin DID Agent Trading Consumer DID Agent agreementVC Claim that identify the stakeholders involved in the agreement and the different roles played by each other including the identification of Resources and Services provided in the context of the agreement.
 5GZORRO Business Agreement Admin DID Agent Trading DID Agent